Star Anise Boiled Peanuts

 Before you start

 Raw peanuts grow in the dirt.
-Vigorously agitate them in a large bowl of cold water, discarding any broken or floating empty shells.
+Rinse them in a large colander under cold running water, tossing them with your hands until the water runs perfectly clear, discarding any cracked or empty shells.

 Ingredients